-How to Clean Up the Past and Create Lasting Change
+How to Transform Your Flaws and Create Lasting Change

-By taking an inventory of the past year, you can assess what you've done well and areas to improve.
+Taking an inventory includes writing down what you've done well and what areas you can improve.
 This blog shows you exactly how to do just that.

 When Assets Become Liabilities

-This exercise consists of identifying strengths and areas to change.
+This exercise helps you identify strengths and weak areas.
 Every trait can be an asset or a liability.
 The difference is determined by the degree it's expressed.

 Susan is always helpful.
 She's the first one to volunteer at her children's school and church events.